Sampaguitas/pdb_server/README.md

 #### 3. Add a new database user

-Click on the User tab and create a new user.
+Click on the Users tab and click on "Add database user".

 Use different credentials than your mlab account; these credentials will be used to execute the Git command below.